- Shia Labeouf

 As the two factions begin to battle it out, Megatron stands atop the tower of the Tower Theatre, 802 South Broadway, where he tears Jazz in two.
 The Tower, no longer functioning as a cinema, lives on as a movie location, seen in Christopher Nolan’s The Prestige, The Mambo Kings and The Replacement Killers.

 Transformers location: Blackout lands on the tower of the United Artists Theatre Building, South Broadway, downtown Los Angeles

 Joining the fray, Blackout lands on the Gothic tower of the United Artists Theatre Building, 933 South Broadway.
-Built in 1927, by the film company founded by Charlie Chaplin, Mary Pickford and Douglas Fairbanks, its theatre was used for premieres.
-It’s now a church.
+Built in 1927, by the film company founded by Charlie Chaplin, Mary Pickford and Douglas Fairbanks, its theatre was used for premieres before following the predictable path of closing down only to be reopened as a church.

 Transformers location: Sam takes the AllSpark into the “white building with statues on”: Michigan Central Station, Detroit

 Photograph: Courtesy of Film Detroit